October is domestic violence awareness month. Anyone can become the victim of abuse and it is much harder to leave than most imagine.

 Statistics show that you or someone you know personally is a victim of domestic violence.
 Pay attention, ask questions, be compassionate, and, if needed, provide resources.

-If we work together, we can help “that woman” get away a little easier.
+If we work together, we can help her get away a little easier.